 As for protests, SAFE volunteers have been speaking out at foreclosure auctions, starting in August with an action at Routh Crabtree Olsen in Bellevue, a legal firm that handles about half of the foreclosure sales in Washington, Farris said.

-Activists aren’t the only ones trying to help those in danger of foreclosure.
+State takes action Activists aren’t the only ones trying to help those in danger of foreclosure.
 Earlier this year, the Washington Department of Commerce rolled out the Foreclosure Fairness Program, which connects homeowners with mediators to negotiate with the banks.

 State Rep. Tina Orwall, D-Normandy Park, introduced legislation that created the program.
 Since it kicked off this summer, the program has referred 2,200 people to mediators and helped 1,000 people receive legal help.
 About a third of those in mediation were able to reach an agreement with the banks, most of which allow the families to stay in their homes.